RishikaBasnet/Initiative-Blink/README.md

 ## Repository Overview

-This repository contains the source files for the Initiative Blink website.
-For organizational purposes, the repository has been simplified and reorganized to make the file structure easier to navigate and understand.
+This repository contains the source files for Initiative Blink.

 The repository is primarily divided into two main folders: